SrGeneroso/sveltepwa/README.md

 # Svelte + Vite

-This template should help get you started developing with Svelte in Vite.
+This template should help get you started developing with Svelte in Vite with the adittion of PWA.

 ## Recommended IDE Setup